 The financial statements are presented in euro, rounded to the nearest thousand.
-They are prepared on the historical cost basis except for investment property, derivative financial instruments and some loans and borrowings which are measured at fair value.
+They are prepared on the historical cost basis except for investment property and derivative financial instruments which are measured at fair value.

 The accounting policies set out herein have been applied consistently by all group companies and to all periods presented for the purposes of the consolidated financial statements.